 My friends and family often tease me.
 I have chosen to reveal to you these little things.
 I will be at your mercy and, you can make fun of me too.
-It’s alright since I have a good sense of self-mockery.
+But, it’s alright since I have a good sense of self-mockery.

 The shy girl

-I am a shy and introverted person.
-I am more comfortable with my computer and books than with people.
+I am a shy and introverted person who is more comfortable with my computer and books than with people.
 I have trouble speaking in public.

 It makes me suffer from the impostor syndrome and the purpose of this blog is to help me correct that.

 Lhom, my husband, teases me about it.
 He doesn’t believe or understand my struggle to go to a simple cocktail party.
 And my sister tells me that a glass or two of merlot cures everything.

 When I was a kid, my dentist would not anesthetize me before practicing a teeth reparation.
 He would tell me: “If it hurts, scream.”
 Guess what I did?

 He learned when he was in the army, so he worked fast.
 I wasn’t as brave as a soldier.